THE KILLER

 Victor, now being hunted by the SVR, our little brood of Russians in this story, as well as the state run Russians easily escapes to Estonia in a vegetable truck by hiding in the back.
 Because people never check the cargo areas of large vehicles during nationwide manhunts.

-It’s another 3 or 4 chapters later and Victor and Rebecca are in Cyprus where Olympus Trading is located.
+It’s another three or four chapters later and Victor and Rebecca are in Cyprus where Olympus Trading is located.
 They’re scouting and a ‘tourist’ is following them.
-This whole scene reminds me of the airport scene in Dr. No with all the tails and follows and binoculars and side-eyes.
+This whole scene is reminiscent of the airport scene in Dr. No with all the tails and follows and binoculars and side-eyes.
 Like how the hell are you people not noticing one another?
 Anyway, the precious missiles are on some continental shelf near Tanzinia.

-OK, Chapter 63 was great.
+OK, Chapter sixty three was great.
 Victor breaks into the Olympus Trading company safe and steals files.
 A really fun and enjoyable informative breakdown of how to crack locks and most safes.

 Internal conflict for Ferguson is spelled out in a soliloquy to Sykes.
 They’re in a bar in Arlington when Sykes shows with a file, stating that the explosion at the hotel wiped out both Rebecca and Victor. (and he also said ‘he’ has the drive too).
 Ferguson states that Reed was worth every penny then they see in the file that Tanzania is where the sunk ship.
 Because of Alvarez’ suspicion, Ferguson tells Sykes they must sell to North Korea or the middle east but not to western countries because 1) of Alvarez and 2) Uncle Sam forgot about Ferguson after all his years of service.
 Now his skills are obsolete and his ego is bruised because he’s no longer the belle of the CIA ball.
 Excellent writing; however, the conflict that we’re supposed to be recognizing in Ferguson and Sykes’ diverging morality is pretty weak.
 Ferguson has been around forever and seen it all but now he’s surprised that the new guy is still an idealist?
 Lame.
 And with Ferguson’s network of villainry (like Hoyt!!!), he has an infinite number of easier and more lucrative opportunities to stick it to the old USA if that’s really what’s bothering him.
 It feels like the author never bothered to give the villains any weight and just tried to install a whole bunch of aftermarket accessories upon revision in order to make the base model seem more luxurious.
 But, the standoff between these two was so engaging in its ability to remain fraught with tension while still maintaining this cool calm and collected demeanor that both must demonstrate while sitting in the middle of a CIA bar.